 - The Water Caverns weren't planned yet: Control would've led right to Cradle, like the movie.

-- Cradle's called the Transmitter Catwalk.
-This isn't very interesting, except the level slot between Caverns and Cradle, used by Citadel, is cat.
+- Cradle is called the Transmitter Catwalk.
+The level slot between Caverns and Cradle, used by Citadel, is cat.
 (Cradle's slot is crad.)

 - The showdown with Trevelyan was planned as its own mission.

 Despite being the first mission of the game, Dam didn't get much pre-release coverage.
 Most of what is known comes from the promotional trailers linked above.